The Calusari: Broadcast and reception

-"The Calusari" originally aired on the Fox network on April 14, 1995, and was first broadcast in the United Kingdom on BBC One on February 6, 1996.
+"The Calusari" originally aired on the Fox network on April 14, 1995.
 The episode earned a Nielsen household rating of 8.3 with a 16 share, meaning that roughly 8.3 percent of all television-equipped households, and 16 percent of households watching TV, were tuned in to the episode.
 A total of 7.9 million households watched this episode during its original airing.
 "The Calusari" is the only episode of the series to have received an explicit rating of "18" in the United Kingdom by the BBFC for "occasional strong horror" and themes involving "demonic possession".
-Because of this one episode, any collected box sets of the entire series sold in the UK are rated as such.

 "The Calusari" received mixed reviews, with critics citing inconsistencies in the plot as the main detractions.
 Entertainment Weekly gave the episode a "B−" rating, calling it "an Exorcist/Omen rip-off, but a classy one".
 Emily VanDerWerff of The A.V.
 Club gave it a "C+", writing that it was "an episode with a lot of great and spooky moments", but "a messy, chaotic story that could have been much better developed, and too many things that happen [...] just because the writers thought it would be cool if they happened".
 However, while she was "not sure everything hangs together" and wished for more backstory, VanDerWerff did praise some "really great moments", particularly the opening teaser.
-John Keegan from Critical Myth, while calling the episode "a mixed bag", awarded it a 7 out of 10.
-He praised the entry's "fascinating implications [about] the mythology hidden within the events depicted", and noted that it was "well directed and acted".
-Despite this, he was more critical of the episode's plot and wrote that there were "clear logical flaws [...] and the subject matter can be disturbing.
-This is an episode that falls heavily to subjective interpretation."
-Robert Shearman and Lars Pearson, in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave the episode a largely negative review and rated it one-and-a-half stars out of five.
-The two called it a "pale retread of The Exorcist" and noted that many of the episode's elements, like the chicken-sacrificing grandmother and the Calusari members, were "tremendously crass".
-Shearman and Pearson, however, did enjoy the episode's dialogue, praising one scene in particular where the spirit of Michael torments his mother by asking to be taken to the amusement park and ride the train that killed his younger brother.
-Regardless, however, the duo concluded that "there's something stale and pointless at [the episode's] heart."
-The plot for "The Calusari" was also adapted as a novel for young adults in 1997 by Garth Nix.
+Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave the episode a largely negative review and rated it one-and-a-half stars out of five.
+The writer called it a "pale retread of The Exorcist" and noted that many of the episode's elements, like the chicken-sacrificing grandmother and the Calusari members, were "tremendously crass".
+Shearman, however, did enjoy the episode's dialogue, praising one scene in particular where the spirit of Michael torments his mother by asking to be taken to the amusement park and ride the train that killed his younger brother.
+Regardless, however, Shearman concluded that "there's something stale and pointless at [the episode's] heart."

+The plot for "The Calusari" was later adapted into a novel for young adults in 1997 by Garth Nix.